2014–2015 floods in Southeast Asia and South Asia: Social

 In Malaysia, shortage of food supplies, electricity, clean water, banking services and erratic communication problems continue to affect flood victims after the flood started to recede.
 Lack of banking services has caused some petrol stations to run out of small change.
 Some victims survived on donated relief items while other desperate flood victims started to fight or steal for food and valuables from abandoned homes.

-Flood victims at Rantau Panjang, Kelantan, Malaysia, started to cross Golok River into Su-ngai Kolok town as the floods here in Thailand begun to subside.
+Flood victims at Rantau Panjang, Kelantan, Malaysia, started to cross Golok River into Su-ngai Kolok town as the floods in Thailand began to subside.
 Residents of Rantau Panjang shop for essential items at Su-ngai Kolok Municipality Market.
 At least six petrol stations in Su-ngai Kolok district were closed temporarily due to overwhelming demand for petrol.
 Authorities also started to release excessive water from Bang Lang Dam which would later affect riverside communities on the banks of Pattani River in Bannang Sata and Krong Pinang District.